AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 ## Level Sync with Maya and Maya LT

 In addition to linking individual assets, you can now link and export entire scenes built in Maya or Maya LT directly to Stingray.
 Once Maya or Maya LT are linked to the Stingray editor, scene assets can be automatically or manually tagged, and then reproduced with the same layout in Stingray.
 Modifications you make to the assets in Maya or Maya LT are then updated inside Stingray.
 This makes it way easier to build, iterate, review and change scenes, without having to manually reproduce layouts in two tools.
-See ~{ Level Sync with Maya, Maya LT, or 3ds Max }~.
+See [Level Sync with 3ds Max](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=level-sync-with-3ds-max).

 ## WebGL2 support

 The new experimental mode in Stingray offers developers a chance to try development for a new platform, WebGL2.
 With the experimental mode enabled, you can deploy Stingray projects to run in the nightly developer beta builds of certain web browsers.
 This is a great way for forward-looking developers to test their projects on a new target platform in advance of those platforms being consumer-ready.

 > **Note:** We've made several updates to this feature since Stingray 1.4 was released.
-See ~{ Get started for the Web }~ for updated information.
+See [Get started for the Web](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=get-started-for-the-web) for updated information.

 ## VR support

 Stingray 1.4 includes improved support for VR platforms, adding support for the Oculus Rift SDK v1.4 and the SteamVR SDK v1.0.
-See ~{ Supported platforms }~ for the updated list of VR SDK kits.
+See [Supported platforms](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=supported-platforms) for the updated list of VR SDK kits.

 This release also includes an updated SteamVR template project, which you can download from the **Project Manager**.